Otabek0111/Challenge_1_Otabek/README.md

 1. Clone the repository: `git clone git@github.com:Otabek0111/Challenge_1_Otabek.git
 2. Navigate to the project directory: `cd Challange_1_Otabek`
 3. To open code: code . will open the dirctory in VS code
+4. Open in default browser to see web site

 ## Usage

-1. Open the `index.html` file in a web browser.
+1. Open the `index1.html` file in a web browser.
 2. Explore the different sections of the website to learn about the services offered by Horiseon.
 3. Navigate through the links in the navigation menu to jump to different sections of the page.

 ## Contributing

-Contributions are welcome!
+1. Contributions are welcome!
 If you have any suggestions or improvements, please create a new issue or submit a pull request.